guyroutledge/atozcss/_posts/2014-06-05-the-id-selector.md

 This will style the hover states of any links in a sub-menu of a site’s main navigation.
 Yuck.

-To calculate the specificity of this selector - ie. what we would need to concoct to override these styles somewhere else in the stylesheet
+To calculate the specificity of this selector - ie. what we would have to concoct to override these styles somewhere else in the stylesheet
-- we need to add up all the style attributes, id selectors, classes and pseudo classes and elements.
+- we need to count all the style attributes, id selectors, classes and pseudo classes and elements to create a 4-figure number.

 There are no style attributes here.
 So the first number is 0.